White Trash

 In her book White Trash: The 400-Year Untold History of Class in America (2016), history professor Nancy Isenberg explains that class differences have existed in America since the British first began colonizing the New World.
 The Brits viewed the wilderness of the New World as a wasteland—an ideal place to relocate England's "waste people," including criminals, the poor, and the homeless.
 As the colonies grew and developed, a distinction was made between those who owned land and those who did not, and a class hierarchy began to take shape.
 According to Isenberg, the actual phrase "White trash" first appeared in print in a newspaper in the 1820s.
 It described Southern Whites on the lowest levels of the social ladder.

 In the twenty-first century, the phrase White trash is considered a racial slur.
 It is generally used to describe underprivileged, often morally corrupt White individuals who live on the outskirts of society.
-The phrase often is used interchangeably with terms such as redneck, hillbilly, and trailer trash.
-According to the stereotype, White trash people are poor, have little or no education, lack social skills, and have few morals, and they live in run-down houses or shacks or in trailer parks.
+The phrase is often used interchangeably with terms such as redneck, hillbilly, and trailer trash.
+According to the stereotype, White trash people are poor, have little or no education, lack social skills, have few morals, and live in run-down houses or shacks or in trailer parks.
 Some associate White trash with a rural, backwoods lifestyle.
-In her novel To Kill a Mockingbird (1960), author Harper Lee depicts Maycomb, Alabama's Ewell family, whom many consider a prime example of stereotypical White trash.
+In her novel To Kill a Mockingbird (1960), author Harper Lee depicts the Ewell family of Maycomb, Alabama, who many consider a prime example of stereotypical White trash.
 The Ewells are poor, dirty, and uneducated—the lowest members of Maycomb's White community.
 The patriarch of the family, Bob Ewell, is a lazy, lying, racist alcoholic.

 Bibliography